FahimaZulfath/Notification-webextension/README.md

 The background script listens for this message.
 When the background script receives the message, it displays a notification containing the href.

-The notification's content, as well as the extension's name and description, are localized into German, Dutch, and Japanese, as well as the default en-US.
+The notification's content, as well as the extension's name and description, are in en-US.